Bukit Brown Cemetery: Gravestone of Ong Sam Leong and his family

 Ong Sam Leong (王三龙; 1857–1918) was a Straits-born businessman of Perankan descent.
 Ong owned multiple rubber plantations and sawmills and was known for signing a contract to supply workers to help mine phosphate at Christmas Island, Australia, which made him wealthy.
 Ong's gravestone is a larger plot located on higher ground; poorer people were given smaller plots by the foot of hills.
 The Ong family had bought the large plot on the highest hill in the cemetery before it was acquired by the government.

-About the size of ten three-room Housing and Development Board flats, Ong's gravestone is the largest in Bukit Brown Cemetery.
-Ong was buried with his wife Yeo Hean Neo (楊賢娘), his sons Ong Boon Tat (王文達) and Ong Peng Hock (王平福), and their wives Gwee Soon Neo (魏順娘) and Lim Yeok Quan (林育環) respectively.
+About the size of ten three-room HDB flats, Ong's gravestone is the largest in Bukit Brown Cemetery.
+Ong was buried with his wife Yeo Hean Neo (楊賢娘), his sons Ong Boon Tat (王文達) and Ong Peng Hock (王平福), and their wives Gwee Soon Neo (魏順娘) and Lim Yeok Quan (林育環), respectively.
 Ong and Yeo are buried in the main tomb in the centre whilst his sons and their wives are buried in two separate tombs located on the left and right of Ong's tomb.
 Ong's gravestone is typical of Chinese practices.
 The granite tiling of Ong's gravestone in the shape of a large half moon is known as the Bright Hall and, according to feng shui practices, gathers qi (气, pronounced "chee") to it.
 His tomb has two pairs of stone lions and statues of sepoys on either side to "guard" his tomb.
 Carvings on his gravestone include the story of Guan Lu helping to extend Zhao Yan's lifespan and some of the 24 stories of the Filial Pieties.